-- 1. Make adjustments to the position and attachment.
+- 1. Helped the mother and her baby make adjustments to the position and attachment.
 If these changes ease Jane's pain ask her to practice helping her baby attach a few times so she is more comfortable and confident that she can do this at home.
-In the commonly used cradle hold the baby should be lying on his side facing the mother (so called "tummy to tummy") His body should be on a 45 degree angle and well supported in his mother's arms. - 2.
-Appropriate attachment can be attained by: Baby in REM or quite alert state. - Position baby's nose at the level of the mother's nipple. - Stimulate baby's upper lip with mother's nipple which will cause the baby to open it's mouth wide. - Bring the baby quickly onto the breast leading with the chin first. - Attached correctly, the infant's: - ✓ Head tilted slight up and back - ✓ nose just touches the breast - ✓ mouth is wide open - ✓ more areola visible above the upper lip than below the baby's lower lip - √ lips are flanged out - ✓ baby's chin is against the breast.
+In the commonly used cradle hold the baby should be lying on his side facing the mother (so called "tummy to tummy") His body should be on about a 45 degree angle and well supported in his mother's arms.
+You may also have elected to encourage the mother to lie back and allow "baby led" or biologic positioning to occur. - 2.
+Assisted the mother and baby to achieve an effective and comfortable attachment by: - ✓ having the baby in a quiet alert state - ✓ positioning the baby's nose at about the level of the mother's nipple

+- ✓ stimulating the baby's upper lip with mother's nipple which will cause the baby to open its mouth wide - ✓ gently encouraging the baby to attach while the mouth is open